GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 ### FY23 wins

 <div class="blue-hilighted-insights">
-    <p><span class="text-bold">Benefits Locator Tool</span><br/>Last time you heard about this investment, it was a 10x investment called the "Benefits Eligibility Awareness Recognition Service" (BEARS), and it had just graduated from Phase Four of our pipeline.
-Today it's a <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.usa.gov/benefit-finder">fully operational product</a> transitioned to a new home at USA.gov, which will iterate, improve, own, and sustain the product moving forward.</p>
+    <p><span class="text-bold">Benefits Locator Tool</span><br/>Last time you heard about this investment, it was a 10x investment called the "Benefits Eligibility Awareness Recognition Service" (BEARS), and it had just graduated from Phase 4 of our pipeline. <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.usa.gov/benefit-finder">Today it's a fully operational product</a> transitioned to a new home at USA<span>.</span>gov, which will iterate, improve, own, and sustain the product moving forward.</p>
 </div>

 <div class="blue-hilighted-insights">